ESR-NZ/Training/Rhys_Toolbox/01_Quality_control/README.md

 Depending on the size of your input files, `Trimmomatic` may take some time to complete.

 Once `Trimmomatic` has finished running, you should see your output files in the same directory as your input files.

+I recommend running the trimmed reads through `FastQC` to compare them with the raw reads.

+**Question**.
+(i) How many reads does each of these fastq files contain?
+(ii) How long is each of the reads?
+(iii) How do these metrics differ from the raw reads?

 ### Conquering Taxonomic Classification with Kraken2